Lp-Francois/Cybersecurity/README.md

 **P**ublic **K**ey **I**nfrastructure

-The problem with the Asymetric cyphering is the following : "How can I be sure that I'm sending my private message to Alice and not to some Hackers ?"
+The problem with the Asymetric cyphering is the following : "How can I be sure that I'm sending my private message to Alice and not to some Hackers ?
+Is the public key the Alice one ?"

 > PKI is a networked system that enables companies and users to exchange information and money safely and securely.

-__Digital Certificates__
+### Digital Certificates

 **D**igital **C**ertificates are data packages that identify a person that is associated with his public key.
 A digital certificate is protected with asymetric cryptography and hold by a trusted authority (**C**ertificate **A**uthority).